Vietnam.vn - Nền tảng quảng bá Việt Nam

 3(2).png

 Ensuring national water security is the guiding principle in the process of building until the National Assembly passes the Law on Water Resources.
 Policies related to water security are reflected throughout the Chapters and Articles of the Law.
-The goal by 2030 is to raise the level of ensuring national water security to the group of countries that effectively ensure water security in the Southeast Asian region and approach the advanced countries in the world.
-Ensuring the quantity and quality of water for people's lives in all situations, meeting the needs of water use for socio-economic development, national defense, security, environment and minimizing risks and harms from disasters caused by humans and nature related to water.
+The goal by 2030 is to raise the level of ensuring national water security to the group of countries that effectively ensure water security in the Southeast Asia region and approach the advanced countries in the world.
+Ensuring the quantity and quality of water for people's lives in all situations, meeting the water needs for socio-economic development, national defense, security, environment and minimizing risks and harms from disasters caused by humans and nature related to water.

 In addition, the issue of ensuring water security for domestic use is given special attention.
-The 2023 Law on Water Resources has added provisions in Article 26, which stipulates the control of activities that pose a risk of polluting domestic water sources.
+The Law on Water Resources 2023 has added provisions in Article 26, which stipulates the control of activities that pose a risk of polluting domestic water sources.
 At the same time, it is assigned to: (1) the Ministry of Construction to preside over and coordinate with the Ministry of Public Security, ministries, ministerial-level agencies, and localities to develop a list of especially important domestic water supply works to submit to the Prime Minister for approval; (2) the Ministry of Public Security to develop and organize the implementation of a plan to protect especially important domestic water supply works.

 4(2).png